 LimitationRequires preparation time, may not suit all content typesCan slow initial learning pace, requires careful scaffoldingNeeds consistent implementation, can feel repetitive

-Age RangeAll ages, especially effective for primary and middle schoolAll ages, critical for younger students and those with learning differencesMost effective with upper primary through secondary students
+Age RangeAll ages, especially effective for primary and middle schoolAll ages, critical for younger learners and those with learning differencesMost effective with upper primary through secondary learners

-Infographic outlining a 5-step process for teachers to manage student cognitive overload and support working memory in the classroom.
+Infographic outlining a 5-step process for teachers to manage Learner cognitive overload and support working memory in the classroom.

 Manage Cognitive Overload